cogdog/ds106bank/README.md

 3. Create a new page to **Submit Examples**.
 This form is used to allow visitors to add examples or tutorial for things via a web form.
 The title and content of the page is displayed above the input form.
 To enable the functionality, set the page template to **Submit Example/Tutorial Form**

 ![](images/add-example.jpg "Form to add a new example")

+Note that this page is never viewed directly on it's own.
+It will be be linked from a single item page with additional paramaters to construct the full submission form.

 4. Create a new page to manage the  **Help** pages for submission forms (this one must have a permalink/slug of **help**).
 The title and content of the page is displayed above the help content (specific for the type of content being created).